Side Effects of Radiation Therapy

 Your provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to radiation therapy (or breast cancer).

 With any standard radiation therapy, you will not be radioactive when you leave the radiation treatment center.
-You will not pose any radiation risk to your family, including your pets.
+You will not pose any radiation risk to your family or your pets.

 Learn more about support groups.